-There are approximately 500 agvet chemicals currently listed in Schedules 20 and 21.
+There are approximately 500 agvet chemicals currently listed in Schedules 20 and 21 of the Code.
 Using all of these in the P1027 approach was considered impractical and therefore a smaller list of agvet chemicals was identified for this Proposal.

-FSANZ and the APVMA agreed that a useful starting point for P1027 was the list of agvet chemicals identified on the Department of Agriculture and Water Resources' imported food agvet chemical analytical screen and the chemicals the APVMA considered appropriate for possible inclusion in P1027.
-A consultation paper was released in late 2014 which invited stakeholders to nominate agvet chemicals for consideration.
-A final list of 132 agvet chemicals for consideration in the Stage 1 screening process was subsequently generated (Appendices A3 and A4).
+FSANZ and the APVMA agreed that a useful starting point for P1027 was the list of agvet chemicals identified in the Department of Agriculture and Water Resources imported food chemical analytical screen, the chemicals the APVMA considered appropriate for possible inclusion in P1027 and the list of chemicals nominated by stakeholders following a request in the first P1027 consultation paper released in late 2014.
+A list of 132 agvet chemicals was subsequently generated for consideration in the Stage 1 screening process (Appendices A3 and A4).

-In Stage 1, this initial list was refined using a number of exclusion criteria2 based on the type of chemical, data on analytical limits, existing permissions, established HBGVs and Australian food consumption data.
+In Stage 1, this initial list was refined using a number of exclusion criteria for the first call for submissions2 based on the type of chemical, data on analytical limits, existing permissions, established HBGVs and Australian food consumption data.
 A screening MRL for All other foods except animal food commodities was used in this process, the value assigned was two times the analytical limit of reporting or quantification (LOR/LOQ) for that chemical residue of interest.
 The outcome of the screening process was to either include or exclude chemicals from Stage 2 i.e. only chemicals that passed the Stage 1 screening were considered for establishing All other food except animal food commodities MRLs in this Proposal.
 Chemicals that did not pass Stage 1 may be assessed in a future proposal as their exclusion may have been due to lack of appropriate data and not necessarily for safety reasons.
 Conversely, chemicals considered as suitable at this stage may not necessarily end up with an All other foods except animal food commodities MRL when considered as an individual case in Stage 2.